gregorwolf/SAP-NPM-API-collection/apis/hdi-dynamic-deploy/README.md

 - `PORT`: port the HTTP server listens to
 - `hdi_dynamic_deploy_user`: username for HTTP basic authentication
 - `hdi_dynamic_deploy_password`: password for HTTP basic authentication
+- `ENFORCE_AUDITING`: force usage of audit logging.
+If audit logging cannot be enabled, the server will throw an error and stop.
+- `ENFORCE_V2`: force usage of the V2 audit logging API.
+If audit logging V2 cannot be enabled, the server will throw an error and stop.
+- `AUDIT_LOG_TENANT`: specifies the tenant to use for audit logging.
+Likely this will be the [subaccount-id](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/b43eff2df3f84124995f6acbc9e5c55b.html) where your app is deployed.
+If this is not specified you may be unable to view the logs.

+Note: Any client that knows the `hdi_dynamic_deploy_user` and the corresponding password will indirectly be able to read the database artifacts contained in the dynamic deploy server.

+If an auditlog service is bound to the dynamic deployer, invalid authentication attempts will be logger accordingly.

-The `PORT` variable is automatically set by XSA.
-The username and password have to be given e.g. via the `mta.yaml` file:
+The `PORT` variable is automatically set by XSA. `ENFORCE_AUDITING`, `ENFORCE_V2`, username and password have to be given e.g. via the `mta.yaml` file (see example below).
+When using the XSA deploy-service, a strong generated password will be used.
+In other use cases, sufficient password strength has to be ensured!

 ```
 modules: